Note: Programs meeting some, but not all, of our current funding priorities are still encouraged to complete an initial inquiry form.

 Programs determined to be a match for the foundation's general grantmaking cycles (Spring and Fall) will then engage in an initial call with the Sunshine Lady Foundation Executive Director.
 The purpose of the call is to learn more about the prospective grantee program, to answer any questions and to further determine alignment with the Sunshine Lady Foundation’s priorities and mission.
 Prospective grantees will be reviewed by the foundation’s Board of Directors and invitations to apply for funding will be made twice per year (no later than March and September).
 Funding decisions will be made by the Sunshine Lady Foundation Board of Directors and programs will be notified no later than June, for March applications and December, for September applications.
 Reporting requirements for all grantees will be articulated at the time of grant award notification.

-Micro Grant Fund applications are accepted and awarded on a rolling basis each month, until the MGF budget is exhausted.
+Micro Grant, Tuition and Capital Investment Grant aplications are accepted and awarded on a rolling basis until the the budget for each fund is exhausted.
 Quick decisions will be made on all MGF applications, as we know that short-term funding needs are often time sensitive.
 We do ask that you factor in at least two weeks for our team to review the request and come to a decision.
 Learn more about the Sunshine Lady Foundation's Grantmaking Programs.
+Tuition and Capital Investment applications will take up to two months to review and respond to.

 The Sunshine Lady Foundation makes grants to qualified 501c3 nonprofit organizations based in the United States and funds specific projects with specific outcomes.
 The Foundation requests that a proposal include only the direct expenses that are required for, and can be tracked directly to, the grant project.
 The Foundation does not fund indirect costs calculated and added as an additional percentage of the overall project.